Daikin iSmile 2026 buying guide: is it right for your home?

 Even past year 10, the picture stays better than most rivals.
 Older CTKS, CTKB, and early CTKM components remain available through OEM and aftermarket channels.
 Compared to Mitsubishi Electric, parts depth is comparable.
 Compared to mid-tier rivals like Midea or Sharp, it is significantly deeper.
 This is the practical reason most independent technicians stock Daikin parts on their vans by default.

-If you have decided iSmile fits, the next call is which family and system size.
+Once iSmile is the pick, two decisions remain: the family and the system size.
 The iSmile range has more sub-lines than most brands.
 Each one corresponds to a different generation and feature mix.
 Getting the family right matters as much as the system count.

 Start with simultaneous use, not room count